 Vehicles will be released from a grid to the start line.
 A driver’s run is considered to have started when they are released by the Starter.
 A driver’s time starts when they trip the timing light, and the start line shall be clearly indicated.

-4. Track Limits
+4. Track Limits/Loss of Control

 Drivers are expected to keep all four tires fully inside track limits at all times.
 Drivers deemed to have exceeded track limits will have that run/lap disqualified.
-A second offense will result in disqualification from that session.
+A second offense may result in disqualification from that session.
 Further offenses may result in exclusion from the event.
 Track limits are defined as paved track surface and adjacent curbing.
 Exceptions may be made if the off-course resulted from controlled avoidance of an unsafe situation.

 5. Session Interruption